How a Bluetooth Sticker Makes it Easy to Track Anything

 Integrated sensing unit

-Antenna - The tag’s antennae are used for two purposes.
+Antenna - The tag’s antennas are used for two purposes.
 One is to harvest radio wave energy to power the highly efficient computer chips described above.
-The second purpose of the antennae is to communicate with the cloud so collected data can be collected, aggregated, and processed.
+The second purpose of the antennas is to communicate with the cloud so collected data can be collected, aggregated, and processed.

 A Bluetooth tag employs a variation of the familiar Bluetooth connect technology.
 This technology is used to wirelessly communicate with smartphones, computers or devices like smart speakers or headphones.
 A major difference is that Bluetooth stickers use Bluetooth Low Energy (BLE) which operates with very low power requirements.
 Using Bluetooth Low Energy eliminates the power-hungry behavior of some networked connected devices.